craigphicks/browser-on-lxc-vpn-xephyr/README.md

    - `-screen <W>x<H>`
      - default value: `1920x1200`
 	 - specify the Xephyr screensize, e.g. `-screen 1280x800`
+   - `-xephyrargs`
-   - `-xephyrargs` - Used to pass a string of arguments to `Xephyr`.
+     - Used to pass a string of arguments to `Xephyr`.
 Run `Xephyr --help` to see what is available.
-The arguments <be/>
+The arguments <br/>
    `-ac -br -screen <screensize> -resizeable -reset -terminate -zap`<br/>
-   are already hard coded, but <br/>
+   are already hard coded.
-   `-reset -terminate -zap`<br/>
-   do not seem be always working as expected.
    - NOTE1: The program will not exit until Xephyr and the browser are closed.
       (Or in no-Xephyr mode, until the browser is closed).
       You may run in the background with "node index.js browse &" to free up the terminal.